NCAR/python-tutorial/source/tutorials/yourfirst.rst

     ..

-    Then, move 3 modules into this package:
+    Then, move the 3 modules into this package:

     .. code-block:: bash